infeeeee/ha-argos/README.md

 ### Manual install on a mac

-After installing xbar and homebrew
+After installing xbar or swiftbar and homebrew

 ```shell
 brew install git py3cairo